 The goal of this procedure is to remove all of the diseased tissue and obliterate the cleft with an off-midline flap creation.
 Prior to incision, a local anesthetic is injected surrounding the operative field and an elliptical incision is made.
 The incision comes as close to midline as possible on the affected side and carries out laterally on the affected side in order to encompass all of the diseased tissue.
 For this particular procedure, the midline incision was moved slightly laterally in anticipation of scar tissue being present and interfering with the dissection.
 Hemostasis is critical throughout the entire procedure, as the highly vascular and inflamed tissue here increases the risk for hematoma formation and subsequent infection.

-The dissection skews towards the affected side, and pattern recognition here is key in terms of identifying a color change from healthy, yellow fat to diseased, purple, or brown tissue.
+The dissection skews towards the affected side, and pattern recognition here is key in terms of identifying a color change from healthy, yellow fat to diseased, purple or brown tissue.
 It is essential to remove all of the diseased tissue while ensuring that enough healthy tissue is left behind to facilitate wound healing.

 After removal of the diseased tissue, the dissection continues down to the gluteus maximus muscle for fascial release and flap creation in this particular patient, with recurrent disease.
 Again, for this highly vascular area, meticulous hemostasis is critical for the prevention of postoperative hematoma.
 If a fascial release is not enough to maximize tension reduction or pull the flap over, skin or subcutaneous fat flaps can also be created to close the flap and minimize tension.
-As a general rule, a 5cm release is adequate, but experience and intraoperative evaluation will, of course, dictate minor alterations or adjustments to ensure adequate flap coverage and tension release.
-In order to reduce tension, often, a 2-3 cm full thickness fasciocutaneous release is required on the unaffected side in order to close the wound.
+As a general rule, a 5-cm release is adequate, but experience and intraoperative evaluation will, of course, dictate minor alterations or adjustments to ensure adequate flap coverage and tension release.
+In order to reduce tension, often, a 2–3-cm full-thickness fasciocutaneous release is required on the unaffected side in order to close the wound.
 While this reduces tension, it also brings the incision close to midline.
 The surgeon must take care to do as little mobilization as possible on the unaffected side, while still minimizing tension.
 The fascial release observed here is, notably, not a traditionally included technical component of the Bascom cleft lift operation and may be considered unnecessary by some surgeons.

-Prior to initiation of closing, in our practice, a 10-Blake drain is placed in the newly created potential space which will typically be removed between day 5–10.
+Prior to initiation of closing, in our practice, a 10-Blake drain is placed in the newly created potential space, which will typically be removed between day 5–10.
 The closure occurs in five layers, beginning with a deep layer involving the deep fat and any released, intact fascia using a 2-0 polydioxanone (PDS) suture to take advantage of monofilament’s reduction in infection risk.
 Once the initial layer has been brought together and the tension is reduced, the second layer of PDS suture is used in the deep layer to reinforce and further elevate and bring the incision off the midline.
 Thorough execution, when approximating this deep layer, is of utmost importance in order to fully lift and obliterate the cleft.
 The deep layer is then followed by a layer of 2-0 Vicryl in the deep dermis, paying close attention to the caudal end of the cleft lift.
 3-0 Vicryl on a small needle is used to reapproximate the dermis that is not perfectly aligned with the 2-0 Vicryl.
 The sutures are cut short to minimize “spitting” from the incision.
 The final layer of closure is a 3-0 Monocryl for complete approximation and tension reduction.

 The wound is dressed in Steri-Strips and padded with gauze and fluffed dressings.
 The patient is instructed to take sponge-baths only and to leave the dressings and drain in place until the first appointment 5–6 days after surgery.
 Until this visit, the patient is instructed not to place any pressure on the wound other than when using the bathroom.
-The drain is typically removed when the drainage is serous and less than 30cc per day.
+The drain is typically removed when the drainage is serous and less than 30 cc per day.

 The Monocryl stitches are removed at the two-week postoperative visit, and the patient is shaved of all hair in the surrounding area, which is a critical component of keeping the wound clean and free from recurrence.
-At the one-month postoperative visit, patients are allowed to resume all normal activities without restrictions if the wound has healed appropriately.
+At the 1-month postoperative visit, patients are allowed to resume all normal activities without restrictions if the wound has healed appropriately.
 It is anticipated that approximately 80–85% of patients will progress without any complications whatsoever, and 10–15% of patients will have some minor wound opening that can be managed in the office.
-Follow-up visits will continue at the three-month, six-month, and one-year mark, after which the patient can be discharged.
+Follow-up visits will continue at the 3-month, 6-month, and 1-year mark, after which the patient can be discharged.
 The specifics of postoperative and preoperative care here, however, are largely based on the experience and opinion of the operating surgeon, and therefore may be controversial among some surgeons.

 No special equipment was used for this operation.